Tire maintenance & safety

 Checking your tire pressure is easy.
 However, there are a few preparatory steps to be aware of before you begin.

-Step 1: Find the recommended air pressure on your vehicle's tire information label.
-It's usually on the driver's doorframe or door ledge, but you may also find it in your glove box or vehicle owner's manual.
+Find the recommended psi (otherwise known as the recommended air pressure for your tires) on your vehicle's tire information label.
+It's usually on the driver's side door jamb or door ledge, but you may also find it in your glove box or vehicle owner's manual.

-Step 3: Check the pressure of all four tires, as well as the spare tire if your vehicle has one.
+Check the pressure of all four tires, as well as the spare tire, if your vehicle has one.